Bira/octopus-carnival/_drafts/hells-rebels-adventure-05-part-01.md

 Oddie.
 He takes 3d6 hours to show up because his sense of time is a bit warped, but show up he does, and has a peaceful meeting with the PCs.
-Fortunately there is a bathroom with a working toilet and potable sink, and the room is furnished with a drink collection and a spoon that can generate magical means on demand (the food is harmless and tastes heavenly but looks like literal shit).
+Fortunately there is a bathroom with a working toilet and potable sink, and the room is furnished with a drink collection and a spoon that can generate magical meals on demand (the food is harmless and tastes heavenly but looks like literal shit).

 Parties who don't know the password can try to be sneaky.
 The office has no